-The TRACK pin of the master can be controlled by a capacitor placed on the master regulator TRACK pin to ground.
+The TRACK pin of the main device can be controlled by a capacitor placed on the main regulator TRACK pin to ground.
 A 1.3 μ A current source will charge the TRACK pin up to the reference voltage and then proceed up to INTV{CC}.
 After the 0.6V ramp, the TRACK pin will no longer be in control, and the internal voltage reference will control output regulation from the feedback divider.
+Foldback current limit is disabled during this sequence of turn-on during tracking or soft-starting.
+The TRACK pins are pulled low when the RUN pin is below 1.2V.
+The total soft-start time can be calculated as: